Graph Neural Networks with Feature and Structure Aware Random Walk: Experiments

 \subsection{Component Analysis}

 \textit{\textbf{Directed v.s.
+Undirected.}} To verify the importance of considering the directionality, we study the values of the learnable parameters $\alpha$ and $\beta$ in DiL-GCN and DiL-GCN$_{CT}$. $\alpha$ and $\beta$ are used to build the combinatorial Laplacian to adaptively learn a `soft' directionality of the graph.
+If we manually set $\beta = 0$ and $\alpha = 1$, DiL-GCN and DiL-GCN$_{CT}$ will degrade into GraphSAGE applied on the undirected version of $G_c$ with mean aggregator, called GraphSAGE-${G_{c_u}}$.
+Next, we show the performance of GraphSAGE-${G_{c_u}}$, GraphSAGE and our models on Cornell, Chameleon and CoraML datasets in \Cref{tab:abl_dir}.
+Comparing the results of GraphSAGE-${G_{c_u}}$ and our DiL-GCN and DiL-GCN$_{CT}$, we can find that the convolutional operator either $\widehat{\mathcal{T}}$ or $\widehat{\mathcal{C}}_s$ plays an important role and can significantly influence the prediction accuracy.
+Besides, GraphSAGE-${G_{c_u}}$ consistently outperforms GraphSAGE, which proves that the structure of $G_c$ contains more useful local information, and considering long-distance correlations on the feature level is positive for both homophilous and heterophilous graphs.

-Undirected.}} To verify the importance of considering the direction structure, we compare values of the learnable parameters $\alpha$ and $\beta$ in DiglacianGCN and DiglacianGCN-CT when achieving the best average accuracy on the validation set.
-It can reflect the tendency of directionality and the influence of direction structure on the classification accuracy on the testing set.
-As shown in \Cref{fig:ablation_dir}, we observe that the learned $\alpha$ and $\beta$ vary across different datasets, and in most cases our proposed graph propagation matrices $\tilde{\mathcal{T}}$ and $\tilde{\mathfrak{C}}$ have greater contributions to the final representations than that based on the symmetrized adjacency matrix.
-In addition, the results of AdaGraphSAGE and GraphSAGE in \Cref{tab:nc_result} indicate that instead of treating the given graph as a directed or undirected graph before training, adaptively learning the "soft" directionality of the graph can improve the performance of models.
+From \Cref{tab:abl_dir}, we can only know the `soft' treatment of directionality can improve the graph learning, however, how much does it matter is unclear.
+Hence, we further compare values of the learnable $\alpha$ and $\beta$ when achieving the best average accuracy on the validation set.
+It can reflect the bias of directionality and the influence of direction structure on the classification accuracy after training.
+From \Cref{fig:ablation_dir}, we observe that the learned $\alpha$ and $\beta$ vary across different datasets, and in most cases DiLaplacian-based convolutional operators $\widehat{\mathcal{T}}$ and $\widehat{\mathcal{C}}_s$ have greater contributions to the final representations than that based on the symmetrized adjacency matrix, while both of them have a non-negligible effect on the final results.
+It further proves that rather than absolutely treat the graph as directed or undirected, a soft adaptive directionality is more appropriate.